History

 1. Although past events sometimes “repeat” themselves, leaving an impression of inevitability and fatalism, in fact they are always slightly different, presenting both advantageous and disadvantageous new conditions for Armenia’s future.
 Strategic planning for various scenarios is essential for proper management of future threats and opportunities.

 2. The great powers (England, USA, Russia and others) often act without particular regard for the direct and indirect consequences of their actions on other countries and nations.
-Rather, eye’s fixed on the prize, they pursue their interests as they see fit, more concerned about protecting their reputations than with taking responsibility for such collateral damage.
+Rather, eyes fixed on the prize, they pursue their interests as they see fit, more concerned about protecting their reputations than with taking responsibility for such collateral damage.
 To avoid becoming collateral damage, Armenia must be prepared and constantly vigilant.

 3. It is important to bear in mind that great powers, no less than smaller ones, do not have absolute power and freedom to act as they choose.
 Their power and actions are relative to circumstances and subject to change and even inconsistency, based on timing, internal and external conditions, threats, opportunities, comparative power of rivals, strength of allies, etc.; thus, the fate and interests of smaller states and nations are often relegated to the margins of their policies, if considered as all.
 In light of this, in matters affecting its vital interests, Armenia must do its utmost to avoid being marginalized or ignored all together in international processes.